-Candidate's Personal Information STATE OF THE PARTY.

-Name: A

-Address: State

-Email: '

-Pack No District:

-Council Name:

-Select One:

-☐ Lion den leader ☐ Tiger den lea ader

-☑ Wolf/Bear den leader ☐ Webelos de n leader

-\blacksquare Note: This award can be earned in each position, but tenure may be used only for on e award.

-Tenure

-Complete one year as a registered den leader in the position selected. greater than eight months.
-Lion den leader's s tenure can be the program y ear as long as it is
+Complete one year as a registered den leader in the position selected.
+Lion den leader's tenure can be the program year as long as it is greater than eight months.

 From to

 (Month and Year) (Month and Year)

+Training

-Training ☐ Complete the basic training for the selected den leader position (in person, instructor-led, or e-learning). attend at lea w wow or university of Scoutings ast four roundtables (or equiva during the tenure used for thi alent as determined by
+Complete the basic training for the selected den leader position (in person, instructor-led, or e-learning).
+Attend a pow wow or university of Scouting (or equivalent), or attend at least four roundtables (or equivalent as determined by the council) during the tenure used for this award.

 Approved by:

 Cubmaster Date

 Performance

 Do five of the following during the tenure used for this award:

-☐ Have an assistant den leader who meets regularly with your den. ☐ Complete Ba asic Adult Leader Outdoor Orio entation (BALOO).
+Have an assistant den leader who meets regularly with your den.
+Complete Basic Adult Leader Outdoor Orientation (BALOO).

-☐ Have a den chief who meets regularly with your den. ☐ Graduate at least 70 percent of your den to the next level. · · · · · · · · · · · · · · · · · · · with your den in at least one fa s den, participate with your de amps.
+Have a den chief who meets regularly with your den.
+Graduate at least 70 percent of your den to the next level.
+Take leadership in planning and conducting a den service project.
+Participate with your den in at least one family camp; if your den is a Webelos den, participate with your den in at least two overnight camps.

-☐ Take leadership in planning and conducting a den service project.☐ Have a published den meeting/activity schedule for the den's hip in planning two den outdo oor activities.

-parents. ☐ Hold month ly den meeting and den activit y planning sessions with

-☐ Participate with your den in a Cub Scout day camp or resident camp. your assista nt den leaders.
+Have a published den meeting/activity schedule for the den's parents.
+Participate with your den in a Cub Scout day camp or resident camp.
+Take leadership in planning two den outdoor activities.
+Hold monthly den meeting and den activity planning sessions with your assistant den leaders.

 Approved by:

-Pack Committee Chair Date
+Pack Committee Chair

-Training Committee Action The leadership training committee has reviewed this application and actandards.
+Training Committee Action

+The leadership training committee has reviewed this application and accepts the certification that the candidate meets the required standards.
 The Den Leader Training Award is approved.
-Approved by: ccepts the certifi cation that the candidate mee ts the required
+Approved by: